schuabjp/schuabjp/README.md

-- 👋 Hi, I’m @schuabjp
+## Hi there, I'm João Pedro 👋

-- 🌱 I’m currently learning to develop games using C# and Unity
+- 🔭 I’m currently developing a game using C# and Unity
+- 🌱 I’m currently learning Python and Java
+- 👯 I’m looking to collaborate with other content creators

 <!---
 schuabjp/schuabjp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.